© 2018 - International Centre for Investigative Reporting

-In the past, the shoes used to pull off easily because the shoemakers used their bare hands to attach the soles but most of them have now acquired the sole pressing machine manufactured by technicians in Aba.
+In the past, the soles of the shoes used to detach easily because the shoemakers used their bare hands to attach the soles.
+Now, most of them have now acquired the sole pressing machine manufactured by technicians in Aba.
 The Aba shoe industry is now semi-automated, with a lot of local machines that facilitate the production of the shoes.

 “I once went to Abuja where I saw one big man wearing my shoes.
 I told him they were my shoes but he doubted.
 He said he bought them from a boutique that sold Italian shoes.
 I asked if I could open the shoe, he agreed.
 I opened it and showed him my name inside the shoe.
 I left him with his mouth open so wide that I feared flies would go in.”